liberolinux/libero-install/README.md

    - (Optional) Install sshd with secure config (no password logins)
    - (Optional) Install additional packages provided in config

-The goal of the installer is just to setup a minimal libero system following best-practices.
+The goal of the installer is just to setup a minimal gentoo system following best-practices.
 Anything beyond that is considered out-of-scope (with the exception of configuring sshd).
 Here are some things that you might want to consider doing after the system installation is finished: